Looking down a cliff, Tasmania. Photo: iStock / fishlock.

 Education and community

-A walking tracks forum attended by various stakeholders agreed we needed better ways of letting people know about the fantastic walking and riding opportunities in and around Hobart.
-The Greater Hobart Trails website is the result of those discussions.
+A walking tracks forum attended by various stakeholders agreed we needed better ways of letting people know about the fantastic walking and riding opportunities in and around Hobart, and from those discusssions we developed the Greater Hobart Trails.

 Monitoring and research

-On-going monitoring is essential to guage the health of the Derwent and effectively manage its natural resources.
+Ongoing monitoring is essential to gauge the health of the Derwent and effectively manage its natural resources.

 The Derwent Estuary Monitoring Agreement provides the basis for obtaining such data.
 The first was signed in August 2000 by the state government, six local councils and three commercial partners (Norske Skog Boyer, Nyrstar Hobart Smelter and Hobart Water).
 In 2004 Tasmanian Ports Corporation also joined the program.